CEDL2017/homework1/results/index.md

 [minibatch]

 We will train the classifier in a batch, so in this case the images have to be chosen batch by batch without losing the identity of itselves.
-We will save the index of certain batch of images and labels in variable 'excerpt' and output two vectors :input[excerpt] and targets[excerpt] which input is the path of the batch images and targets is the corresponding label information
+We will save the index of certain batch of images and labels in variable 'excerpt' and output two vectors:input[excerpt] and targets[excerpt] which input is the path of the batch images and targets is the corresponding label information

 code example: